Putting together a simple marketing strategy

 - What problem do they have?

-- Why do you solve it better than anyone else?
+- Why do you solve it better and different than anyone else?

 Once you have that nailed everything else should flow including those difficult vision and mission statements – or put simply, “Your Why”.

 Then we can work on your activity, including pricing, promotions, content and social media.

 Once we’ve finished you’ll have a plan ready to go.
 A strategic and tactical marketing plan without ever using the “Strategy” word.
 Without being scared off by SWOTs and Boston Grids or bored to tears by Maslow.
 Using the 4 Ps of marketing without even having to worry about what they are.

 We’ll discuss cost in our first chat.
 Depending on the length and scope of the piece of work a project like this will start at £3,500 plus VAT and travel expenses beyond Edinburgh.

 Let’s talk about your project so I can put together a detailed proposal and cost for you.

 “Roger facilitated a session with a collection of Aegon employees to help us design a communications strategy.
 His preparation, organisation and wealth of experience he brought to the session created a superb environment to foster great ideas.

 An all round good guy with a wealth of experience from both inside and outside of financial services